 - "Regional Databases, with no date restrictions, for English-language studies using the following search terms: pertussis, whooping cough, DTwP, DTaP, vaccine, efficacy, morbidity, and mortality."
-Figure 2, Figure 4.
+Pg.
+1101.

-- We use the effect on aP in the cost-effectiveness analysis, since it is based on 2 RCTs and is the effect used in LiST; see Table 3.
+- We use the effect of the acellular pertussis vaccine in the cost-effectiveness analysis, since it is based on 2 RCTs and is the effect used in the Lives Saved Tool (LiST); see Table 3, Pg.
+1103.

-- WHO does not seem to take a stance on using acellular or whole-cell, though we have not reviewed in depth; see WHO, Summary of WHO Position Papers, Recommended Routine Immunizations for Children.
+- WHO does not seem to take a stance on using acellular or whole-cell vaccines, though we have not reviewed in depth; see WHO, Summary of WHO Position Papers, Recommended Routine Immunizations for Children, 2020.